ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 </figcaption>
 </figure>

-Charles' occupation is "merchant" in Castleton in the 1850 Federal census, and James Hillyer lives with the Pine family, as a clerk, presumably also working in Charles' store.
-This might suggest that James is not actually the "Hillyer" being indicated in the store's name, but one of his relatives who were also known to be in the same line of work.
+Charles' occupation is "merchant" in Castleton in the 1850 Federal census, and James Hillyer lives with the Pine family, as a clerk, presumably also working in Charles' store. (h) This might suggest that James is not actually the "Hillyer" being indicated in the store's name, but one of his relatives who were also known to be in the same line of work.
 And it is perhaps relevant that roughly coinciding with the establishment of Charles M. Pine's store James Hillyer's grandfather John Hillyer as well as Nathaniel Seaman, both died in 1848.
-However, other clues seem consistent with James being the indicated co-owner, as he seems to be referred to as such when he is said to be "of the firm Pine Hillyer & Co." and the rough timeline I am aware of seems consistent with the store's name changing after he left to form Hillyer & Egbert.
+However, other clues seem consistent with James being the indicated co-owner, as he seems to be referred to as such when he is said to be "of the firm Pine Hillyer & Co."
+(1877, Annals of Staten Island From its Discovery to the Present Time by J.J.
+Clute, p389-390, quoted elsewhere) and the rough timeline I am aware of seems consistent with the store's name changing after he left to form Hillyer & Egbert.

 {{% fig "staten-island/1850-us-census-castleton" "800" /%}}